PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 As a reminder, the private key is a list of 24 words that represents the backup of your Bitcoins.
 It is essential to exercise extreme caution in this regard.
 When you store your Bitcoins on an exchange platform, it is the platform that controls them, not you!
 This situation carries risks such as the bankruptcy of the platform, the confiscation of your Bitcoins, or the hacking of the platform.

-# The Golden Rule of Bitcoin #1: Not Your Key, Not Your Bitcoins
+The Golden Rule of Bitcoin #1: Not Your Key, Not Your Bitcoins

 The key in Bitcoin represents ownership of the Bitcoins.
 If you hold your key, you regain your financial sovereignty and are responsible for the security of your own money.
 If you lose your key, you also lose your money.
 It is best to follow industry best practices and avoid complex strategies.
 Bitcoin is already risky enough in itself.
 Listen to the advice of experts.
 Additionally, when using Bitcoin, it is best to remain discreet: avoid talking about it.
 By exposing yourself, you would become a potential target, thus increasing the risks for yourself and your family.
 The best security lies in discretion.
 There is no need to proclaim to everyone that you hold Bitcoins.

 Good luck!
 I hope you will follow me into the world of Bitcoin and allow me to guide you in acquiring and securing your first Bitcoins without taking risks!

 # Understanding What We're Getting Into

+## Bitcoin in 5 minutes

 In this course, we want to focus on the action plan for obtaining your first bitcoins.
 If you want a thorough explanation of the fundamentals of Bitcoin, we recommend BTC 101, available for free on this platform.